wingsuit-designsystem/wingsuit/docs/src/pages/basics/introduction/index.md

 * <b>Stay in sync</b><br>
-One big challenge for design systems is to stay in sync between the apps.
+One big challenge for design systems is to stay in sync between apps.
 Wingsuit solves this problem with a common component configuration - the <b>wingsuit.yml</b>.

 * <b>Frontend frameworks</b><br>